 Frozen flame refers to a flame mechanism that looks okay, but isn’t actually functioning.
 There are several causes for this.
 Luckily, this is usually easily remedied.
 Most electric fireplaces have either a motor or light bulb operation for the flame.
 Newer electric fireplaces tend to use candelabra lightbulbs.
 Learn how to replace burnt light bulbs in your fireplace here.

 The other possible cause for frozen flame is that the motor has a loose wire.
 Check all wiring (with fireplace unplugged) to make sure all connections have good contact.

-If everything looks good, it’s probably time to replace your flame motor.
-Contact the manufacturer and check out this video to see how to replace the flame motor.
+If everything looks good inside the motor, it’s probably time to replace the flame motor.
+Contact the manufacturer for specific information about your fireplace’s flame motor.

 Fireplace Won’t Turn On

 Electric Fireplace Not Heating

 Find a Replacement

 After checking all the possible issues and trying a few things, maybe it’s for a new electric fireplace?
 Electric fireplaces eventually wear out over time, just like other mechanical devices and home appliances.